Teradata/product-help/UseCases/consumer-complaints/README.md

 ![](images/time-series.png)

-By visualizing the data above, we can see that the number of complaints varies a lot over time, and there also seem to be more complaints as time progresses.
+By visualizing the data above, we see that the number of complaints varies a lot over time.
+Complaints also increase as time progresses.
 There are also some unusual spikes in 2017.
 Let's understand more about our data.
 We start by looking at the general trend.

 Let's group the data by month and replot the graph above.